New 🐳 Now also supports Docker — Podman or Docker, your choice

 containerized & safe

-ai-pod runs Claude Code inside isolated Podman containers so your AI has exactly the tools it needs — and nothing it shouldn't touch.
+ai-pod runs Claude Code inside isolated containers (Podman or Docker) so your AI has exactly the tools it needs — and nothing it shouldn't touch.

 Get started View on GitHub